Orbital propellant depot: Engineering design issues

 There are a number of design issues with propellant depots, as well as several tasks that have not, to date, been tested in space for on-orbit servicing missions.
-The design issues include propellant settling and transfer, propellant usage for attitude control and reboost, the maturity of the refrigeration equipment/cryocoolers, and the power and mass required for reduced or zero boiloff depots with refrigeration.
+The design issues include propellant settling and transfer, propellant usage for attitude control and reboots, the maturity of the refrigeration equipment/cryocoolers, and the power and mass required for reduced or zero boiloff depots with refrigeration.

 Propellant settling

 Transfer of liquid propellants in microgravity is complicated by the uncertain distribution of liquid and gasses within a tank.
 Propellant settling at an in-space depot is thus more challenging than in even a slight gravity field.
 ULA plans to use the DMSP-18 mission to flight-test centrifugal propellant settling as a cryogenic fuel management technique that might be used in future propellant depots.
-The proposed Simple Depot PTSD mission utilizes several techniques to achieve adequate settling for propellant transfer.
+The proposed Simple Depot PTSD mission would use several techniques to achieve adequate settling for propellant transfer.